EdocEdoc/personal-study-AI/README.md

 - `web-app/` — React + Vite frontend
 - `docker-compose.yml` — development compose file (frontend + backend)
 - `Dockerfile`, `Dockerfile.dev` in each service for container builds

+## How to Contribute
+1. Fork the repository
+- Create your own copy of the project on GitHub
+2. Find an issue or create one
+- Check the repository's issues tab for tasks to work on
+3. Create a pull request
+- Submit your changes for review
+4. Get it merged
+Once approved, your contribution will be part of the project!

 ## Quick start — Local (recommended for development)